 If at any stage the research involves the processing of sensitive personal data, it must undergo ethical review.
-Please note that the Personal Data Act determines what counts as sensitive personal information.
-The Act states that this applies to personal information about:
+Please note that the General Data Protection Regulation determines what counts as sensitive personal information.
+It consists in personal data revealing

 The requirement for ethical review also applies to personal data on legal offences involving crimes, criminal convictions, procedural coercive measures or administrative detention.

-The personal information officer and the requirement to report processing of such data
+The Data Protection Officier (DPO) and the requirement to report processing of personal data

 Who is responsible?

 The head of each department is responsible for ensuring that the processing of personal data is carried out correctly and in accordance with the law.
-The head of department can, however, choose to appoint a contact person who is responsible for coordinating the department’s processing of personal data and takes care of contacts with the personal information officer.
+The head of department can, however, choose to appoint a contact person who is responsible for coordinating the department’s processing of personal data and takes care of contacts with the Data Protection Officer.
 If such a person is appointed, this is to be reported on a separate form.